Supporting Resilient Livelihoods and Food Security in Yemen Joint Programme (ERRY II)

 solar off-grid vaccine refrigerators

-installed in 71 health centres in 10 districts
+installed in health centres benefiting 60,000 individuals

 of ٍsub-district Committees (59 women) have been trained on identifying recovery priorities and developing resilience plans